Facets and facet subgraphs of symmetric edge polytopes: Case study: Joining two cycles along a shared edge

 Recall that there are $2m_1 - 1$ distinct spanning tree that are maximal bipartite subgraphs of $G$, each having the same number of associated facets, therefore, the total number of corank-0 facets $\adjp_G$ has is

-Now we count the corank-$1$ facets.
+\textbf{(Corank-1)} Now we count the corank-$1$ facets.
 Since $G$ contains a unique even cycle, by \Cref{thm: facets are max bipartite} and \Cref{thm: face properties} part \ref{part: face corank}, the facet subgraph $G_F$ of a facet $F \in \facets(\adjp_G)$ of corank 1, being a maximal bipartite subgraph of $G$ of cyclomatic number 1, must contain this even cycle as well as all except one edge of the odd cycle.
 Therefore, there are exactly $2m_2$ distinct subgraphs of $G$ corresponding to facets of corank 1, as exemplified in \Cref{fig: house with garage corank-1 graphs}.
-As in the previous case, since all these corank-1 facet subgraphs have the same fundamental cycles, up to a re-indexing of edges, the counting arguments for each of these subgraph are identical, and it is therefore sufficient to calculate the number of facets associated with a single corank-1 subgraph $B < G$.
+As in the previous case, since all of these corank-1 facet subgraphs have the same fundamental cycles, up to a re-indexing of edges, the counting arguments for each of these subgraph are identical, and it is therefore sufficient to calculate the number of facets associated with a single corank-1 subgraph $B < G$.

-Fix any spanning tree $T < B$, and let $\digraph{T}$ be the corresponding digraph resulted from the canonical choice of edge orientations.
+Fix any spanning tree $T < B$, and let $\digraph{T}$ be the corresponding digraph resulting from the canonical choice of edge orientations.
 There is only one edge in $\edges(B) \setminus \edges(T)$, and the corresponding fundamental cycle involves all edges of the even cycle (as shown in \Cref{fig: house with garage corank-1 example}).
 Up to a re-indexing of the edges, the corresponding fundamental cycle vector can be expressed as $[+1,-1,+1,\ldots,-1,+1,0,\ldots,0]$ with the last $2m_2-1$ coordinates being zero.

-Similarly, there is only one edge in $\edges(G) \setminus \edges(B)$, and the corresponding fundamental cycle involves all edges of the $(2m_2+1)$-cycle.
+Similarly, there is a unique edge in $\edges(G) \setminus \edges(B)$, and the corresponding fundamental cycle involves all edges of the $(2m_2+1)$-cycle.
 Its fundamental cycle vector can be expressed as $[0,\ldots,0,+1,-1,+1,\ldots,-1,+1]$ with the first $2m_1-2$ coordinates being zero.
 Therefore, equation~\eqref{equ: cycle equation} is of the form

 and its solutions $\mathbf{d} = (d_1,\dots,d_n)^\top \in \{ \pm 1 \}^n$ are in one-to-one correspondence with the facets whose facet subgraph is $B$.